NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 ## Next up

-__Part II__ of the exercise, ["Creating a service to serve datasets"](service-exercise.md), is building a Nubank microservice to serve data from the dataset you created in this page.
+_Part II_ of the exercise, ["Creating a service to expose a dataset via API"](service-exercise.md), is building a Nubank microservice to serve data from the dataset you created in this page.